-- Stay informed on all Behavioral Health Reform efforts: Visit the broader Behavioral Health Reform page for updates to sign up for the “Constructing Change” and to sign up for a work group.
+- Stay informed on all Behavioral Health Reform efforts: Visit the broader Behavioral Health Reform page for updates including legislation, to sign up for the “Constructing Change” newsletter and to join a work group.
 There is additional work underway beyond the creation of a BHA.

 - More information & resources

 Click here for the most up to date FAQs addressing common questions and providing correct information, organized by topic.